zencoders/pyircbot/README.md

 pyircbot
 ========

 A simple python-twisted IRC bot with greetings and karma functionalities.
+Presently pyircbot has **NOT** chat logging features.

 ### Usage